 There are twenty-eight OSHA-approved State Plans, operating state-wide occupational safety and health programs.
 State Plans are required to have standards and enforcement programs that are at least as effective as OSHA's and may have different or more stringent requirements.

 Noise and hearing conservation is addressed in specific standards for recordkeeping, general industry, maritime, and construction employment.
-This section highlights OSHA standards, Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers) for General Industry and Maritime employment.
+This section highlights OSHA standards, Federal Register notices (rules and proposed rules), directives (instruction to OSHA staff) for General Industry and Maritime employment.

 Section 5(a)(1) of the OSH Act, often referred to as the General Duty Clause, requires employers to "furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees".
 This section may be used to address hazards for which there are no specific standards, e.g. noise in agricultural operations.